Better Python dependency while packaging your project

 To update a specific package to the latest or a particular version use the

-pip-sync command used to update your virtual environment to reflect exactly what’s in there.
+pip-sync command used to update your virtual environment to reflect precisely what’s in there.
 Command will install/upgrade/uninstall everything necessary to match the

 Software dependencies are often the largest attack surface

-To know what dependencies your project hasT is very useful to find out after the fact what packages were installed and what dependencies your project has.
+To know what dependencies your project contains is very useful to find out after the fact what packages were installed and what dependencies your project has.

 Organizations usually assume most risks come from public-facing web applications.
 That has changed.
 With dozens of small components in every application, threats can come from anywhere in the codebase.

 pip freeze will only show the final package list of dependencies.

 pipdeptreea module which helps to find possible dependency conflicts and display an actual dependency in the project.

 pipdeptree --reverse leaf package installed first

 Another good piece of advice is to start building applications using Docker.
 Every tool we run in Docker is one less tool we have to install locally, so get up-and-running phase will be much faster.
 But that is a different topic.